 It is notable that the G7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the PEN-F and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.